Chart Color Schemes

 Buloke features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 62.8% of all households, including 21.8% couples with children, 32.4% couples without children, and 7.5% single parent families.
-Non-family households comprise the remaining 37.2%, with lone person households at 34.7% and group households making up 2.5% of the total.
-The median household size is 2.2 people, smaller than the Rest of Vic. average of 2.3.
+Family households constitute 62.8% of all households, including 21.8% couples with children, 32.4% couples without children, and 7.5% single parent families.
+Non-family households make up the remaining 37.2%, with lone person households at 34.7% and group households comprising 2.5%.
+The median household size is 2.2 people, which is smaller than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households